rotmanfinhub/deep-macrofin/docs/usage_timestep.md

 - With the additional `t`, the actual problem dimension is $N+1$, where $N$ is the number of state variables defined by the user.
     - For fixed grid sampling: The final sample is of shape $(B^{N+1}, N+1)$.
     - For uniform sampling with a non-nagative `time_batch_size`: The final sample is of shape $(B*B_t, N+1)$ , where $B_t$ is the `time_batch_size` (default to $B$ when `None` is provided).
-    - For uniform sampling with a negative `time_batch_size`: The final sample is of shape $(B, N+1)$.
+    - For uniform sampling with a `time_batch_size`$\leq 1$: The final sample is of shape $(B, N+1)$.
 In this case, the timesteps are uniformly iid sampled together with the state variables.
+    - For RARG sampling, it is default to uniform sampling a `time_batch_size`$\leq 1$.
+Additional points to help learning are sampled `refinement_rounds` times.
+The sampling epochs are equally spaced over the inner loops.

-- Currently, no loss weight adjustment algorithm is implemented for time stepping scheme.
+- Currently, only loss balancing is implemented for time stepping scheme.

 - During training, three models are saved
    - `{file_prefix}_temp_best.pt`: the best model within current outer loop